exuanbo/dungeon-trine/README.md

 # Dungeon Trine

-A game in vanilla JavaScript.
+A game written in vanilla JavaScript.

 ## Credits